mjohnson518/supernova-web/docs/nova-docs/developers/testnet-guide.md

 ### Building the Docker Image

-1. **Build the SuperNova Image**
+1. **Build the Supernova Image**

    ```bash
    docker build -t supernova:latest -f docker/Dockerfile .
    ```

-   This process compiles the SuperNova blockchain code and creates a Docker image with all necessary dependencies.
+   This process compiles the Supernova blockchain code and creates a Docker image with all necessary dependencies.

 2. **Verify the Image**